 Melita’s first leap was hiring Scott Kim’s new roofing company, WGM Contracting.
 While Kim has 11 years experience installing DaVinci roofs on award-winning projects, this was his first solo job.

 “Tony knew I had just started my own company,” says Kim.
 “It was new and small.
 But he believed in my experience and reputation.
 DaVinci helped me build my credibility in the marketplace.
 I was ready to put all that to work for Tony.”

 When considering his replacement roofing options, Melita asked for Kim’s recommendation.
 Given his previous experiences, Kim suggested DaVinci Single-Width Slate.
-Impact- and fire-resistant, the composite tiles are made of virgin resins, UV and thermal stabilizers, along with a highly specialized fire retardant.
+Impact- and fire-resistant, the composite tiles are made of virgin resins, UV and thermal stabilizers.
+There’s also a highly specialized fire retardant.
 Each 12-inch wide tile is ½” thick.
 Modeled from actual slate, the tiles have a natural, non-repeating beauty.
-Above all, they are backed by a Lifetime Limited Materials Warranty.
+Above all, they are backed by a Lifetime Limited Material Warranty.

 “This homeowner had solid information on DaVinci products when I first met him,” says Kim.
-“However, he was debating between the Bellaforté and the Single-Width products.
+“However, he was debating between the DaVinci products.

 “I asked him what his goal was.
 He said he wanted stronger shingles.
 I told him to turn over the two different shingles.
 Both are good tiles, but the DaVinci Single-Width is a masterpiece of engineering.
 There’s a baffle system of vertical webbing on the back.
 This makes the tile stronger.
 Therefore it will not curl, split or crack years down the road.”

-Factoring in what he learned about composite slate roof strength, Melita made his second leap of faith and followed Kim’s recommendation.
+Factoring in what he learned about composite slate roof strength, Melita made his second leap of faith.
+He followed Kim’s recommendation.
 He selected a Smokey Gray color in the DaVinci Single-Width tile.